4 Ways Specialty Contractors Can Improve Material Purchasing

-Talk to any contractor these days, and most will tell you they have more work lined up than they can get to in a reasonable timeframe.
-But being busy doesn’t always mean that you’re making money.
-Unfortunately, far too many electrical contractors wrap up a big job only to realize that they barely broke even or, even worse, lost money.
+Talk to any contractor these days and most will tell you they have more work lined up than they can get to in a reasonable timeframe.
+But being busy doesn't always mean that you're making money.
+Unfortunately, far too many trade contractors wrap up a big job only to realize that they barely broke even or, even worse, lost money.

 The first step toward managing for profit is accurately capturing job costs – labor and materials.
-StructShare is the #1 materials management software for all trades but specifically for electrical contractors.
-It offers an easy-to-implement software for the office and mobile app in the Field – It can be set up in less than a day and used immediately by field teams via Android and Apple smartphones.
+StructShare is the leading materials management software for all trades including electrical, plumbing, and HVAC contractors.
+The tool offers an easy-to-implement tool for the office and simple mobile app for the Field.
+Initial set up can be completed in less than a day and used immediately by field teams via any iOS or Android phone.

-How Electrical Contractors can improve material purchasing and materials management.
+How Specialty Contractors can improve material purchasing and materials management.

 StructShare connects the home office and field teams on a platform for managing material order requests and tracking project costs with easy-to-follow workflows.
 Best practices embedded in the platform automate the following workflows: Requesting, Approving, and Placing Orders; Submitting RFQ's to Multiple Suppliers; Receiving Materials at the Jobsite; 3-Way matching and Invoice Approval.
 Project Codes, Accounting References, Project Budgets, and Phases create a robust data set that can be exported and uploaded into your GL package to support job cost accounting.

 Project budgets and project phases are significant on larger jobs with a longer timeframes.
 Managing cash flow and preparing the percentage of completion invoices can be supported by tracking material costs by project phase.
-This helps electrical contractors maintain real-time visibility on expenditures against budget and take corrective action when projects deviate from the plan.
+This maintains real-time visibility on expenditures against budget allowing you to take corrective action when projects deviate from the plan.